tal32123/search-proxy/readme.md

 2. In root folder of project, type npm start and all dependencies will be installed and frontend and backend will be ran on ports 3000 and 3001, respectively.

 ## Notes
-- There is a history endpoint which can post as requested, however, I found it to make much more sense to log the history when doing the search in case there is a failure, the history will still be logged.
-    - This endpoint can still be tested in using swagger.
 - Swagger can be reached at http://localhost:3001/api when the project is running